 Tips for Understanding Economics

 - A financial advisor can consider various economic indicators in building and fine-tuning your portfolio.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The field of economics can be confusing, especially if you’re not familiar with the terms.
 There are 12 phrases in economics that are particularly important to know.
 The unemployment rate is one of those terms, but it’s also a fairly weak one and has several problems that you should be aware of.